Mparaiso/videopress-nodejs/sprints.md

 ###Sprint 1

+- [X] a user can register an account
+- [X] a user can login into his account
-1. [X] a registered user can access a private [dashboard](#dashboard)
+- [X] a registered user can access a private [dashboard](#dashboard)
-2. [X] a registered user can update or delete playlists from his [dashboard](#dashboard)
+- [X] a registered user can create, update or delete playlists from his [dashboard](#dashboard)

 ###Sprint 2

-1. [X] a registered user can add videos from dailymotion using a video url
+- [X] a registered user can add videos from dailymotion using a video url
-1. [X] a registered user can add videos from vimeo using a video url
+- [X] a registered user can add videos from vimeo using a video url
-1. [X] a registered user can add videos from youtube using a video url
+- [X] a registered user can add videos from youtube using a video url

 Definitions
 -----------